foundry-rs/starknet-foundry/docs/src/testing/testing_contract_internals.md

 ```

 This code contains some caveats:
-1. To access `read/write` methods of the state fields (in this case it's `balance`) you need to also import `<member_name>ContractMemberStateTrait`, where `<member_name>` is the name of the storage variable inside `Storage` struct.
+1. To access `read/write` methods of the state fields (in this case it's `balance`) you need to also import `<member_name>ContractMemberStateTrait` from your contract, where `<member_name>` is the name of the storage variable inside `Storage` struct.
 2. To test internal functions, you need to pass the created state explicitly to the function, since `self` context is not available (we're using it as a static function).
-3. The memory space allocated with this function will always start in the same place, which means that 2 allocations of the "testing state" in the same test, will overwrite each other.
+3. The memory space allocated with this function will always start in the same place, which means that 2 allocations of the "testing state" in the same test will overwrite each other.

 ### `snforge_std::test_address()` - Address of Test Contract

 That function returns the contract address of the test.
 It is useful, when you want to:
-- Mock the context (prank, warp, roll, spoof)
+- Mock the context (`prank`, `warp`, `roll`, `spoof`)
 - Spy for events emitted in the test

 Example usages: